 Price is per 5 pre-registered attendees.

-Minimum of 5 pre-registrants required.
+A minimum of 5 pre-registrants is required.

-Contact Kimya Nuru Dennis for details, price, and scheduling.
+Please contact Dr. Kimya Nuru Dennis for details, price, and scheduling.

 Begin with a plan, end with a plan, and schedule follow-up evaluations and assessments.

-Communities, organizations, K-12 decision makers, and college decision makers ready to change policies, practices, interactions, and 6-month or annual evaluations and assessments.
+Communities, organizations, K-12 decision makers, and college decision makers ready to change policies, practices, interactions, and implement 6-month or annual evaluations and assessments.

-Dr. Dennis lived in North Carolina for 17 years for the doctorate and as faculty.
+Born and raised in Richmond, Virginia, Dr. Dennis lived in North Carolina for 17 years to earn the doctorate and serve as faculty.

-Dr. Dennis currently lives in Baltimore, Maryland.
+Dr. Dennis now lives in Baltimore, Maryland.

 Dr. Kimya Nuru Dennis Health Equity Resume (pdf)